vivekjc/news-classifier-fasttext/README.md

-# FastText Model for Classifying News Articles
+# Scalable News Classification and Data Curation Pipeline with FastAPI, FastText, and Hugging Face Datasets

 This project utilizes FastText to classify documents as either news or non-news.
 The project exposes endpoints through a FastAPI server for model training and scoring.